-The mine permitting process is a two-staged process, whereby the Company is required to apply to re-zone from an unorganized territory to organized territory and upon approval, can apply for a mining permit.
-The timeline for re-zoning is expected to be one to one and a half years and an additional two years for the mine permitting process.
+The mine permitting process is a two-staged process, whereby the Company is required to apply to re-zone from an General Management (M-GN) parcel to a Planned Development parcel (P-DP) and upon approval, can apply for a mining permit.
+The timeline for re-zoning is expected to be one to one and a half years and an additional two to three years for the mine permitting process.
 The Company expects to proceed through this process sequentially.